Beware Of These Common Walmart Scams

 In this guide, we’ll explain how Walmart scams typically happen, the latest schemes to watch out for, and what to do if you’ve become the victim of a Walmart scam.

 How Do Walmart Scams Work?

-There are a number of different types of Walmart scams, but almost all of them follow one of these patterns:
+While there are numerous different types of Walmart scams, almost all of them follow one of these patterns:

-- Criminals send you phishing emails or text messages (a.k.a. smishing), or get you on a phone call claiming to be from Walmart and then ask you to provide your personal and financial information.
+- Fake messages claiming to be from Walmart employees.
+Criminals send you phishing emails or text messages (a.k.a. smishing), or get you on a phone call claiming to be from Walmart and then ask you to provide your personal and financial information.

-- Scammers impersonate government officials or other people you trust and ask you to buy and send untraceable and nonrefundable Walmart gift cards.
+- Imposters demanding Walmart gift cards.
+Scammers impersonate government officials or other people you trust and ask you to buy and send untraceable and nonrefundable Walmart gift cards.

-- Cybercriminals contact you or use pop-up ads and social media to get you to submit your financial information in exchange for a “free gift” or “special prize” from Walmart.
+- Fraudulent Walmart surveys, giveaways, and job offers.
+Cybercriminals contact you or use pop-up ads and social media to get you to submit your financial information in exchange for a “free gift” or “special prize,” or to get hired by Walmart.

 While the patterns of the scams are the same, fraudsters are constantly finding new ways to pull them off and trick you.
 So what are the latest Walmart scams you should be aware of?